Skip to main content

 How long will it take to receive replacements if the RMA option is chosen?

-RMA orders take approximately four months to complete; however, customers in certain countries may see delays due to import restrictions.
+RMA orders take about four months to complete.
+Customers in some countries may experience delays due to import restrictions.

 What action needs to be taken to sign up for the free one-year license or one-year cloud archive access?

-Please contact Meraki Technical Support to select the preferred remediation option.
-(See the question “How can impacted MVs be identified?” for instructions.)
+Contact Meraki Technical Support to select your preferred remediation option.
+Refer to the question “How can impacted MVs be identified?” for instructions.

 If one of the license options is chosen, how long will it take to get access to the license?